The interim budget passed on 1st Feb 2019 had some benefits for all of us. Let’s take a look at them!

 - Tax slabs remain as it is.
 However, tax rebate is proposed to increase from Rs.2,500 to Rs.12,500 when taxable income is within Rs.5,00,000 per anum.
 This will lead to increased spending/consumption – leading to a boost for the consumer goods industries.

 - Standard deduction limit is proposed to increase to Rs.50,000.
-This is beneficial for salaried employees with tax benefits from Rs.2080-Rs.3588.
+This is beneficial for salaried employees with tax inflatable slide for sale benefits from Rs.2080-Rs.3588.

 - Until now, if a person owned more than one house property for self-occupation, then only one house property was considered as self-occupied and the other property was subject to tax based on a notional rent even if the property was not actually let out.